 Determine the Peak Season

 Next, you’ll need to identify the peak season for the rental property and figure out the high and low season rhythm.
-There are many tools out there that can help you evaluate this type of data, like AirDNA.
-Knowing your peak season is crucial to determine how much you can earn from a vacation rental property.
+There are many tools out there that can help you evaluate this type of data, like the AirDNA Calculator.
+Knowing your peak season is crucial to determining how much you can earn from a vacation rental property.
 It’s also essential to your marketing strategy.

 Check for Growth